 The biggest and craziest changes happening around here are that we have taken down a bunch of trees.
 And more are scheduled for harvest.
 As it turns out, we have (or, had, I should say) a lot of unhealthy hazard trees around our place.
 Particularly around our landmate/tennant's house.
 Around his house alone, there were nine trees identified that needed to come carefully down, before a storm brought one violently down on the house or one of his cars.
 Plus, the twin to the one that fell on our house needed to come down as well, bringing the total to a nice round ten.
 So, over the course of three separate days, ten lives were taken (nine actually since one of the trees was standing dead as a doornail).
 I had a very heavy heart going in to it.
 Three of the trees slated to fall had a very special place in my heart.
 But, as the sadness crept in, I reminded myself that I do not wish to relive this:

-The scene the day after the tree fell on the house in Jan '09
+The scene the day after the tree fell on the house in Jan '09 |

-The tall stumps on the left are being left that way until they can be assessed for fiddle wood.
+The maples after being felled The tall stumps on the left are being left that way until they can be assessed for fiddle wood. |

 The surveyors will be out here this week to find the corners and mark the boundaries of our property.
 Once that has been done, the tree crew will be back to thin the trees.
 They will be taking down all the scrappy, unhealthy trees and leaving all the big, healthy ones, which should make for stronger ecosystem in the long run.
 Currently our land is a badly mismanaged, overgrown second-growth forest that needs some help to become healthy again.
 Hence so many sick hazard trees.
 Once the trees are down and hauled out, we will be fencing and cross-fencing the freshly thinned flat land.
 Once fenced, we will be planting pasture grasses and herbs.
 I still need to contact our county extension to find out what species will do best in our climate/ecosystem.
 Once the pasture is established, healthy and strong, up go the loafing sheds and in go the animals!
 Woot!
 Woot!